Hawaii is offering the GED for high school equivalency testing. The HiSET exam is no longer available in Hawaii.

 - To be able to receive your HSE diploma in Hawaii, you are required to complete at least 60 hours of adult education before you are allowed to sit for the exam.

-In Hawaii, you are allowed two subtest retakes without a waiting period.
+In Hawaii, you are allowed two subtest retakes without a waiting period, but this does NOT apply to online testing.
 If you fail a subtest three times, however, a 60-day waiting period will be required.

-You can prepare for the GED test by studying online or you can choose a traditional GED prep class near you.
+You can prepare for the GED Hawaii test by studying online, or you can choose a traditional GED prep class near you.
 Click on your nearest city to find all GED prep sites.

 US Military NTC – 900 Hangar Ave – Hickam AFB – HI 96853 – Ph: (808) 543.8053